suriya1977/XF2-Swedish/README.md

 #### Prerequisits
 * [xenForo](https://xenforo.com) version **2.0** or later

+## Work in progress
+This project has just started.
+We recommend that you read the conversation [here](https://thaisnack.se/threads/hjaelp-oss-oeversaetta-forumet-till-perfekt-svenska.13627/) to find out the progress.
+It's absolutely not yet finished to install on a production web site.

+## Collaborators wanted
+We are looking for more people to help with keeping the swedish translation as good as possible.
+Before you start to do any work, it's important that you are assigned an agreed range of lines to translate to avoid that several people are translating the same phrases.
+Please join the conversation [here](https://thaisnack.se/threads/hjaelp-oss-oeversaetta-forumet-till-perfekt-svenska.13627/) to start with.

 ## Installation
 To import a language in ACP, choose the Import a Language option in the Appearance tab.
 You have the option to create a new language or overwrite an existing one.
 If you overwrite an existing language, any customizations you have made will be overwritten by the language you’re importing.

-## Collaborators wanted
-We are looking for more people to help with keeping the swedish translation as good as possible.
-Before you start to do any work, it's important that you are assigned an agreed range of lines to translate to avoid that several people are translating the same phrases.
-Please join the conversation [here](https://thaisnack.se/threads/hjaelp-oss-oeversaetta-forumet-till-perfekt-svenska.13627/) to start with.

 ## Found something wrong?
 Help us by correcting it and make a [pull request](https://github.com/thaisnack/XF2-Swedish/pulls).
 As an alternative you can  [report an issue](https://github.com/thaisnack/XF2-Swedish/issues)